Sanofi sues Novo Nordisk over diabetes drugs in the U.S.

+BRIEF-Aurora Cannabis announces upsizing of bought deal private placement of units to $60 mln

+* Aurora Cannabis announces upsizing of previously announced bought deal private placement of units to $60,007,500

-France's Sanofi (SASY.PA) has filed a lawsuit in the United States accusing Novo Nordisk (NOVOb.CO) of falsely claiming that Sanofi insulin drugs would no longer be available for many U.S. patients so it could promote its competing drug.
+PARIS/NEW YORK Dec 27 France's Sanofi has filed a lawsuit in the United States accusing Novo Nordisk of falsely claiming that Sanofi insulin drugs would no longer be available for many U.S. patients so it could promote its competing drug.

 The complaint, filed by Sanofi US in U.S. District Court for the District of New Jersey on Dec.
 23, seeks an order forcing Novo Nordisk to pay unspecified money damages and withdraw marketing materials for its drug Tresiba.